systemslab/popper-paper/paper/paper.md

   * Captures the end-to-end workflow in a modern way, including the history of changes that are made to an article throughout its lifecycle.
-  * Makes use of existing tools (don't reinvent the wheel!).
-The DevOps toolkit is already comprehensive and easy to use.
+  * Makes use of existing tools (do not reinvent the wheel!).
   * Has the ability to handle large datasets.
   * Captures validation criteria in an explicit manner so that subjective evaluation of results of a re-execution is minimized.